SumoLogic/sumologic-solution-templates/software-delivery-performance-terraform/README.md

 # sumologic-sdp-terraform

+The SDP solution provides an established framework to simplify the monitoring and troubleshooting of your software delivery infrastructure.
-The Terraform script installs the Sumo Logic Software Delivery Performance (SDP) Solution collection and Applications in the Personal Folder of the Sumo Logic user whose access keys have been used.
-If you need additional copies of the Applications within Sumo Logic, install the respective Apps from the Sumo Logic App catalog.
+* The Terraform script installs the Sumo Logic Software Delivery Performance (SDP) solution collection and Applications in the personal folder of the Sumo Logic user whose access keys have been used.
+*  If you need additional copies of the Applications within Sumo Logic, install the respective Apps from the Sumo Logic App catalog.

+For more details, please look at [Sumo Logic SDP Help Document](https://help.sumologic.com/Solutions/AWS_Observability_Solution/About_the_AWS_Observability_Solution).

 ## Getting Started